franzhcs/MapKitDynRoutes/README.markdown

 This library tries to handle the lack of methods to manage growing routes without repainting all of those anytime.

+## How it works
+It works using an incremental way to add segments based on a integer factor.
+That value is called kAGGREGATION_FACTOR and its value is set to 3, by default (please, check *kAGGREGATION_FACTOR macro in FFMapRoutes.h).
+In order to explain it better, I'm going to drop you an example.
+Let's say the factor is 3 and the tracking begins.
+The segment sequence will be:
+A-B, B-C, C-D

+-- aggregation --
+	A-B-C-D
+-- end of aggregation --

+A-B-C-D, D-E, E-F, F-G

+-- aggreg --
+	A-B-C-D, D-E-F-G
+-- end of agg --

+A-B-C-D, D-E-F-G, ..

+-- aggregation --
+	...
+-- end of agg --

+A-B-C-D, D-E-F-G, G-H-I-J

+-- aggregation --
+A-B-C-D-E-F-G-H-I-J
+-- end of aggregation --

+and so on.

 ## Thanksgiving
 I want to say thanks to Walter 'DaK_TaLeS' for spending few nights talking about how to develop the algorithm used by this library and for supporting (and injuring) me all the time.